Two Years Strong: We Can Do Hard Things

 October marks two years since I started working out at The Y

 Three days a week.
 Monday, Wednesday, and Friday.
 Rain or shine, hot or cold, I show up.
-It’s become part of my rhythm now, something my body and mind both expect.
 Most mornings, I roll out of bed, lace up my shoes, and head out the door before I’m barely awake.

 What I didn’t realize when I began was the complex relationship between consistency and fitness.
 Some days I push myself.
 Some days I just show up.
 And both count.
 What is the most important thing I have learned?